 The world of Carmen seems sometimes far removed: Spain, gypsies, the mountains... but I always think this opera's themes of love, lust, jealousy and possession are perhaps some of the most relevant, in all ages.
 This story seems to play out all the time in our newspapers and on television.
 I'm sure I've seen this narrative on those true crime shows... more than once.

-Each bead and charm of the Carmen Opera Bracelet represents a character or moment from Bizet's work.
-Some of the most important beads and charms are described below and you can see all of the symbolic descriptions on the spiral chart photo above or to the left.
-Also, a story chart explaining the symbolism of the beads and charms accompanies every bracelet.
-Click here to see the chart.
+Each bead and charm of The Carmen Opera Bracelet represents a character or moment from Bizet's opera.
+Some of the most important beads and charms are described below and you can see all of the symbolic descriptions on the spiral chart in the photos or the written story chart below. (click upper right corner to view in full screen) A story chart explaining the symbolism of the beads and charms accompanies every bracelet.

 - I chose a fiery red bead to represent passionate, seductive Carmen; a red pressed glass flower is the gypsy charm she employs to entice Jose.
 A bird charm evokes the “rebellious bird” of the Habanera.